Tubers get in trouble by underestimating water's power, travel time

 "The hydraulics is what gets people,'' said Glenn Bozorth, who owned and operated Dan River Adventures in Stoneville for 25 years.
 "When the water goes over the dam, it creates a circular motion that pulls you under ... it sucks you under and once you're drowned, you float downstream and get hung up somewhere or hung up under water.''

-UPDATED: 3 dead, 2 still missing 24 hours since rafts went over dam near Duke Energy's Dan River Steam Station in Eden

-Emergency workers rescued four people Thursday who said they had traveled the Dan River as a group of nine on Wednesday.
-The four who were rescued, who were not wearing life jackets, were being treated at a local hospital Thursday night for injuries not considered life-threatening, authorities said.
+Four in the group were rescued and three were found dead late Thursday, authorities said on Thursday.

-Bozorth, who sent thousands upon thousands of tubers, canoeists and kayakers down the Dan River over the decades, said having a plan in place for a river trip can save lives.
+Bozorth, who sent thousands upon thousands of tubers, canoeists and kayakers down the Dan River over the decades, said having a strategy in place for a river trip can save lives.

 "One of the biggest problems is people get in the river without a plan,'' he said.
 "Whenever we've had to rescue people it was typically because they weren't listening to directions.''